manujagr/ReadMe/README_CTSA.md

 # Crypto Trading Strategies: Advanced

-In this course, you have learned how to code the clustering strategy for cryptocurrency, pairs trading strategy, crypto trading using the hurst exponent and long-only momentum strategy in Python.
+In this course, you have learned how to code the clustering strategy for cryptocurrency, pairs trading strategy, crypto trading strategy using the hurst exponent and long-only momentum strategy in Python.
 All these codes are provided in this downloadables folder.

 ## This readme file has the following sections:
 1. Prerequisites